jhpyle/docassemble/_docs/objects.md

 * `filename` is the base name used to generate the filename.
 If `filename` is `custody_complaint`, the PDF file will be `custody_complaint.pdf`.
 * `description` is the description of the attachment.

+The `DAFileCollection` also has some methods so that you can use it much as you would use a `DAFile`.

+<a name="DAFileCollection.url_for"></a>The `.url_for()` method returns
+a URL to the first document type in the collection.
+By default, this is the PDF version, but this can be changed with the [valid formats] modifier.

+<a name="DAFileCollection.url_for"></a>The `.show()` method inserts
+markup that displays each file in the collection as an image, or as a link if the file cannot be displayed as an image.
+This method takes an optional keyword argument, `width`.

 ## <a name="DAFileList"></a>DAFileList